male-gartered-trogon-1600-GettyImages-1460752962

 Gartered Trogon

-Habitat: The Gartered Trogon in Colombia is typically found in tropical and subtropical forests, particularly in montane cloud forests and humid lowland forests.
+Habitat: The Gartered Trogon in Colombia is found in tropical and subtropical forests, particularly in montane cloud forests and humid lowland forests.
 They prefer dense vegetation and mature trees with open canopies where they can perch and forage for insects and fruits.

 Behavior: Gartered Trogons are often seen perching quietly in the mid to upper canopy of forests, where they scan for prey or fruit.
 They have a characteristic undulating flight pattern and are known for their elusive nature.
 These trogons may form small family groups or pairs and are generally solitary outside of the breeding season.

-Breeding: The breeding season for Gartered Trogons in Colombia typically occurs during the rainy season when food availability is higher.
+Breeding: The breeding season for Gartered Trogons in Colombia occurs during the rainy season when food availability is higher.
 They build cup-shaped nests in tree cavities or brushy tangles, where the female lays and incubates the egg.
 Both parents participate in feeding and caring for the young trogons until they fledge.

 MALE